BTDev/BerryTube/README.md

 -   `TLS_TYPE=selfsigned`

     Generate a self-signed certificate on startup.
+Note that you must separately approve the certificate in your browser for any subdomains.

 -   `TLS_TYPE=letsencrypt`